below/DarkUIKit/README.md

 #  DarkUIKit

+## Update: Fixed

+The issue could simply be fixed by setting all assets to "render as template"

 ## Prime Objective

 The prime objective is to have a UIButton with an image that supports dark mode.